gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ```

-## ENVIRONMENT VARIABLES
+## Environment Variables

-Morpheus has only one environment variable that it uses.
+Morpheus currently has only one environment variable that it uses, which is described in the next section.

 ### MORPHEUS_CLI_HOME

 The **MORPHEUS_CLI_HOME** variable is where morpheus CLI stores its configuration files.
-This can be set to allow a single system user to maintain many different configurations
+This can be set to allow a single system user to maintain many different configurations.
 If the directory does not exist, morpheus will attempt to create it.

 The default home directory is **$HOME/.morpheus**